ldgaetano/trade-in/README.md

 This command will execute all transactions in the setup phase of the protocol.
 It assumes that you have compiled the ErgoScript contracts already.

-1. Run `java -jar trade-in-<version>.jar --all` to execute all transactions in the protocol.
+1. Run `java -jar trade-in-<version>.jar --execute` to execute all transactions in the protocol.
 2. Run `java -jar trade-in-<version>.jar --mint-game-tokens` to execute the game token mint transaction.
 3. Run `java -jar trade-in-<version>.jar --mint-game-lp-singleton` to execute the game liquidity pool singleton token minting transaction.
 4. Run `java -jar trade-in-<version>.jar --game-lp-creation` to execute the game lp box creation transaction.